will-mccormack/CS-M148-Proj/README.md

 ## Dataset Description [FINAL]

 For our project, we selected the Spotify Prediction Dataset, sourced from Spotify’s Web API.
 This dataset is vast and high-dimensional: it contains 114,000 tracks across 125 genres with 20 features total.
 Each track has its own row and represents an observational unit.
 The most relevant columns consist of audio features, including but not limited to danceability, energy, loudness, and tempo, all of which are continuous variables scored from 0-100.
-Our response variable is Popularity, which Spotify computes algorithmically per track and is primarily based on number of plays and how recent those plays were (also measured on a 0-100 scale).
-Other columns provide information about track metadata, such as track_id, artists, duration_ms.
+Our response variable is "popularity," which Spotify computes algorithmically per track and is primarily based on the number of plays and how recent those plays were (also measured on a 0-100 scale).
+Other columns provide information about track metadata, such as track_id, artists, and duration_ms.
 Various adjustments were made to the original dataset for usability purposes in our analysis, all of which are detailed in the following sections.

 ## Problem Overview [FINAL]